mehdi0807/Job-Description-Generator/README.md

 As part of my project, I performed preprocessing on this dataset to refine it to ensure that the dataset aligns seamlessly with the task of fine-tuning text-to-text models requirements and objectives.
 ## Preprocessing
-In the preprocessing phase, the dataset underwent a series of strategic transformations to make it conducive for training text-to-text models, specifically targeting the task of job description generation.
-The following key steps were undertaken:
+In the pre-rocessing phase, the dataset was subject to a series of transformations to make it suitable for training text-to-text models, specifically targeting the job description generation task.
+The following steps were performed:

-- To align the dataset with the text-to-text model's input-output format, each job listing was meticulously transformed into a `prompt` and an `answer`.
+- To align the dataset with the text-to-text model's input-output format, each job listing was transformed into a `prompt` and an `answer`.
 The `prompt` encapsulated the role-specific information, such as job title, location, company sector, and any other relevant details, serving as the basis for generating job descriptions.
 The `answer` component, on the other hand, encapsulated the actual job description text that the model aimed to generate.
 - A data cleaning process was executed to remove any inconsistencies, errors, or irrelevant information from the dataset.
 This step ensured that the models learned from a better quality data.
 - To optimize model performance and streamline the training process, a decision was made to retain only the shortest job descriptions from the dataset.
 ## Limitaions
-- The model was fine-tuned solely on data science jobs, limiting its effectiveness outside this domain.
+- The model was fine-tuned only on data science jobs, limiting its effectiveness outside this domain.
 - Due to GPU constraints, a small batch size (2) was used, potentially affecting training stability.
 - The model was trained for only 10 epochs due to time constraints, potentially hindering full model convergence.
 - Model may struggle with longer, more complex job descriptions.